 In case of a WordPress site, WordPress HTTPS add-on can be installed.
 Although WordPress HTTPS does its best to fix all insecure content, there are a few cases that are impossible to fix.
 Here are some typical examples.

-To identify what is causing your page(s) to be insecure on the website, follow the instructions below:
+To identify what is causing the page(s) to be insecure on the website, follow the instructions below:

-For each item that is making your page partially encrypted, you should see an entry in the console similar to “The page at https://www.example.com/ displayed insecure content from http://www.example.com/.”
+For each item that is making the page partially encrypted, it is required to see an entry in the console similar to “The page at https://www.example.com/ displayed insecure content from http://www.example.com/.”
 Note that the URL that is loading insecure content is HTTP and not HTTPS.

-Once you have identified the insecure elements, you need to review the website code, e.g. figure out what theme or plugin is causing these elements to be loaded.
+Once the insecure elements are identified, review the website code, e.g. figure out what theme or plugin is causing these elements to be loaded.